stuycs-gh-classrooms/05-nextcs-dw-p01-hty/README.md

 - YOUR ANSER HERE

 2D Array:
-- YOUR ANSWER HERE
+- Grid for conway's

 ### Controls
 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
-- LIST OF COMMANDS HERE
+Space to start running game of life
+R to reset/clear
 Mouse Control:
-- Mouse movement:
+- Mouse movement: N/A
-- Mouse pressed:
+- Mouse pressed: Change a live tile -> dead, vice versa

 ### Classes